Topology, criticality, and dynamically generated qubits in a stochastic measurement-only Kitaev model: Critical contribution to the tripartite mutual information

-In the $L\to \infty$ limit, the second term depends on the distribution of lengths for open-string stabilizers, $P(\ell)$.
-If $P(\ell)\sim e^{-\ell/\xi}$ for some finite correlation length $\xi$, as is expected in the area-law phase, then $n_{D_1 D_2}(L) \sim \text{poly}(L) e^{-L /\xi}$ vanishes in the thermodynamic limit, and we recover the topological term, as expected.
+Here we are integrating over all possible endpoints, weighted by the probability of a stabilizer connecting them, to count the number of stabilizers that begin in $D_1$ and end in $D_2$.
+If $P(\ell)$ is short-ranged, with a finite characteristic length $\xi$, as is expected in the area-law phase, then Eq.~\eqref{eq:nd1d2} yields $n_{D_1D_2} \sim {\rm poly}(L) e^{-L/\xi}$, which vanishes in the $L \to \infty$ limit, and we recover the expected topological term.

 In the critical phase we expect a long-ranged distribution $P(\ell) \sim \ell^{-2}$, based on the multiplicative violation of the area-law~\cite{nahum_entanglement_2020}.
 However this scaling holds for $\ell \ll L$, while $n_{D_1 D_2}$ depends on the probability of strings of length $\approx L/2$.
 It is thus not clear {\it a priori} what to expect.